Skip to content

 • For cancer mortality, the connection with short windows weakened somewhat, with this trend observed only in women.

-Conclusion and Limitations of the Study Regarding Longevity
+Conclusion and limitations of the study regarding longevity

 As is often the case in life, the middle ground seems to be best for our health and life expectancy when it comes to the ideal eating window.
 Fasting too long or too short increases the risk of mortality from cardiovascular diseases or cancer.
 According to the study, it is best to eat within an 11 to 12-hour window per day and then fast for 12 to 13 hours.
-Particularly strong connections were observed in adults over 65, men, and white individuals.
+Particularly strong connections were observed among adults over 65, men, and white individuals.

-The study is supported by the large number of participants, the long observation period, and the consideration of influencing factors such as chronic diseases, lifestyle habits (such as smoking), and socioeconomic status.
-However, a weakness is that participants had to rely on their own memory of eating times.
+The study is supported by the large number of participants, the long observation period, and the consideration of influencing factors such as chronic diseases, lifestyle habits (e.g., smoking), and socioeconomic status.
+However, a weakness is that participants had to rely on their own memory for eating times.
 Additionally, only two recalls were considered, which can distort the analysis.
 Notably, data on the exact timing is missing.
 For example, it cannot be determined how mortality rates change when eating between 7 a.m. and 7 p.m. compared to 10 a.m. and 10 p.m.

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.